Jaws child star shares huge amount he still earns from movie 50 years on

 “The first one I ever did was in New York, and someone’s at the airport holding your name up and the photos.
 You make good money at those things and you go all over the world and meet up with real actors.”

-“I kind of retired because it's like I make more money off of Jaws stuff now,” Voorhees, who ran his own restaurant business, said.
+“I kind of retired because it's like I make more money off of Jaws stuff now,” Voorhees, who ran his own restaurant business, aded.

 Voorhees’ home is covered with Jaws merchandise – and he is still sent gifts from fans.